 Designators will be assigned at the mandatory Captain’s Meeting.
 These markers must appear in all video submissions.

-Points for catch and release are awarded when, in the process of the catch and release as defined above, all technical elements are shown on video.
+Points for catch and release are awarded when, in the process of the catch and release as defined above, all technical elements are shown on video. iPhones, iPads, and Go Pros are allowed to be used when capturing required footage.
 Tagging is not required for points and billfish removed from the water or boated will be disqualified.

 Video submitted for consideration for points must include the following technical elements: